Walk the Trails of Tenerife

 On our last day, we’ll have a second chance to be amazed by the crowning glory of Tenerife, the UNESCO World Heritage of Teide National Park.
 You’ll have panoramic views over the Orotava Valley and Mount Teide during our drive and stops from a few viewpoints to keep you mesmerised.

-Option 1 - Montaña Blanca – El Portillo
+Option 1 - El Portillo - Montana Blanca

 Distance: 5.5 miles (9km)